digitalroute/cz-conventional-changelog-for-jira/README.md

   }
 }
 ```

+This example would:
+* Display _"perf"_ as an extra commit type
+* Ask you to add a commit scope
+* Limit the scope selection to either `myScope` or `myScope2`

 List of all supported configurable options when using the _configurable_ approach:
 | Key            | Default   | Description                                                                                                                                                           |